Next.js vs. Gatsby

 React frameworks are software platforms that extend the capabilities of React web applications.
 Certain functionality needed in most blogs and websites (page routing and image optimization for example) don’t come packaged as part of the Create React app; they require libraries and complicated configuration to implement.

-Frameworks like Gatsby.js and Next.js include this functionality as defaults, enabling React developers to easily build full sites without much upfront configuration.
+Next and Gatsby frameworks include this functionality as defaults, enabling React developers to easily build full sites without much upfront configuration.
 Additionally, since their individual parts were optimized to work together (vs. installing libraries that came from different places), you begin with an incredibly performant site.

-When deciding between Gatsby and Next, how do you determine which framework is best?
+When deciding between a Next or Gatsby framework, how do you determine which one is best?
 Let’s explore the key differences between the two.
 We’ll end with some questions to ask yourself to make the best choice.

-Let’s begin with a look at what it’s like to start up a site with Gatsby versus Next.js.
+Let’s begin with a look at what it’s like to start up a site and compare Next js vs Gatsby.